laurentperrinet/laurentperrinet.github.io/content/talk/2026-01-19-art-and-science/index.md

 ---
 title: Lab Tour for Art - Perception Collaboration
 authors:
 - Laurent U Perrinet
-- Etienne Rey
+- Étienne Rey
 date: '2026-01-01'
 publishDate: '2026-01-19T08:15:26.200728Z'
 publication_types:
 - paper-conference
 publication: '*Lab Tour for Art - Perception Course, January 19th, 2026*'
-abstract: "By construction, deep convolutional networks treat all pixels equally.
+abstract: 'By construction, deep convolutional networks treat all pixels equally.
   Result: they are energy-hungry, fragile to rotations or zooms, and poor at object localization.
 This contrasts sharply with biological vision, which demonstrates remarkable efficiency.
 Think of an eagle spotting prey from kilometers away or a